Links on Android Authority may earn us a commission. Learn more.

 The Galaxy Note 10 shipped with a new video editing app and the S Pen played heavily into it.
 Using the precise input mechanism allowed users to make intricate selections on a video timeline and easily create compelling home videos.

 The Note 10 also added optical character recognition to the Notes app.
 This nifty addition could convert your late-night scribbles into readable text that can be easily copied and shared.

 With the hardware in place, it makes sense that Samsung took the time to create more compelling use cases than trying to add cram in even more hardware into the S Pen.

 Galaxy Note 20

-The latest and greatest Galaxy Note 20 Ultra once again takes an iterative approach towards the S Pen.
-There’s a bunch of new gestures, and that’s about it.
+The last in the Note series, the Galaxy Note 20 Ultra once again takes an iterative approach towards the S Pen.
+There are a bunch of new gestures, and that’s about it.
 To be fair, Samsung has reduced the screen latency down to 9ms so writing should feel even more precise and natural.

 As part of the Anywhere Actions feature, the Note 20 Ultra adds five new functions.
 This includes the ability to go back, home, open the app switcher, screen write, and the ability to screenshot a section of the screen.
 In my time with the phone, I found the gestures tricky to activate and deactivated them for the most part.

 The Note 20 Ultra S Pen seems like the peak of functionality.